Experience-Monks/jam3-testing-tools/README.md

 # jam3-testing-tools

-This is a brief introduction to some common practices when it comes to testing modules, and *test-driven development.* The goal is to test *while* you develop the module, so that you end up with a test for each feature you've added.
+This is a brief introduction to some common practices when it comes to testing frontend modules, and *test-driven development.* The goal is to test *while* you develop the module, so that you end up with a test for each feature you've added.

 ## contents